What Did Jesus Christ Teach about

 The Apostle Paul taught: "work out your own salvation with fear and trembling" (Philip.
 2:12).
 So contrary to the false teaching of Instant Salvation (by merely saying that we are sinners, and confessing that Jesus is Lord), the Apostle Paul spoke of his own personal journey of "enduring to the end" using these words: "I have fought a good fight, I have finished my course, I have kept the faith" (2 Tim.
 4:7).

-Of course, keeping the faith throughout one's mortal life is what Jesus requires of believers who will exercise faith to be saved.
+Of course, keeping the faith throughout one's mortal life is what Jesus requires of believers who will actively express the faith to be saved (see James 2:15-18, 20, 24).
 Christ's described the journey of faith as: denying oneself, taking up "his cross" and following Him (Matt.
 16:24).
-And Jesus directly declared: "But he that shall endure unto the end, the same shall be saved" (Matt.
+Again, Jesus directly declared: "But he that shall endure unto the end, the same shall be saved" (Matt.
 24:7-13; Mark 13:13).

 Saved by Grace